sybrew/the-seo-framework/readme.txt

 	* **Compatibility:**
 		* Fixed a [bug in Polylang](https://github.com/polylang/polylang/issues/928) that breaks all plugins but Yoast SEO and achieves nothing but slowing down your site -- simply, by purging Polylang's egregious AJAX-handler from browser memory.
 		* Fix an issue where the sitemap was invalidated when a URL adds special query parameters with non-latin characters.
+	* **Shortlink:**
+		* The shortlink can now generate a proper tag URL.
+WordPress created a different endpoint for this, unlike any other taxonomy.
 * **Removed:**
 	* The following plugins are no longer recognized as conflicting plugins:
 		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).